plainflow/plainflow-digested-week/README.md

 ### 'How do I submit a new link?' 📚

-You can contribute to the PlainFLow Digested Week by submitting pull request.
+You can contribute to the PlainFLow Digested Week by submitting a pull request.

 > what is a pull request? read on <a href="https://www.atlassian.com/git/tutorials/making-a-pull-request">here</a>